viktorRock/myFirstPythonAPI/README.md

 myFirstPythonAPI
 ==================

-A  python restful API to manage to create integration with Python bots, using models generated from ML models.
+A  python restful API to manage integration with Python (could be bots, flask pages and so ... ).

 The API is configured to deploy at Heroku